WorldModelers/WorldModelers.github.io/td-modeling.md

 ---
 layout: default
-title: Top-Down Modeling
+title: Qualitative Analysis Toolkit
 nav_order: 3
 has_children: true
 has_toc: true
 ---

-# Top-Down Modeling
+# Qualitative Analysis Toolkit
-Placeholder for overview of top-down modeling functional area
+Placeholder for overview of qualitative analysis, including: building a qualitative graphical model (CAG) in CausMos and passing it to the analytical model engines